Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Summary and discussion

 We apply our models to the late-time optical-UV plateaus \citep{van_velzen_late-time_2019} observed in TDEs, which have been compellingly interpreted as signatures of thin disk formation and viscous spreading \citep{mummery_fundamental_2023}, as predicted by theoretical models once the initial super-Eddington fallback phase subsides \citep{cannizzo}.

 Current work has emphasized the role of viscous spreading to reproduce the late-time optical/UV luminosity plateaus and the fact that the disk luminosity on the Rayleigh-Jeans tail is only a weak function of time as the disk spreads \citep{mummery_fundamental_2023}.
 We concur that this is compatible with the data.
 We also find, however, that many of the late-time plateaus can be qualitatively explained by disks with a large initial spread in angular momentum, i.e., with disk mass initially at radii exterior to that given by the specific angular momentum of the star (Fig. \ref{fig:constant_lum}).
 The larger initial radius implies a significantly longer viscous time for the onset of spreading.
 In addition, the luminosity on the Rayleigh-Jeans tail is only a weak function of viscous time $\propto t_{\rm{visc}}^{-1/4}$ (eq. \ref{eq:Lnospread}) which makes it not that sensitive to whether or not TDEs disks are in fact spreading significantly on the year-decade timescales observed thus far. \cite{wen2023} similarly concluded that in the TDE ASASSN-14li, late-time observations were consistent with little to no disk spreading.
-In principle the evolution (or not) of the early time SED can constrain whether the disk is in fact spreading (Fig. \ref{fig:sigmas_seds}).
-In practice this test is challenging because the differences between the SEDs of disks with a specific angular momentum of that of the star or larger are most pronounced in the far UV (Fig. \ref{fig:sigmas_seds}).
+The evolution of the early time SED in the far UV-X-ray and the peak X-ray luminosity is an independent probe of the viscous time of the bulk of the disk mass.
+Shorter viscous times lead to higher peak accretion rates, higher X-ray luminosities, and more significant early-time far UV-X-ray evolution (Figs. \ref{fig:sigmas_seds} \& \ref{fig:Lx_Mdot}).
+The observed peak X-ray luminosities of optically selected TDEs span a large range (e.g., \citealt{guolo2024}), perhaps suggesting a range of disk spreading timescales.